ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ## Task 2: Implementing TLS 1.3 client from scratch (up to 6 points)

 > [!Note]
 > You can complete this task in pairs! **But not in larger groups**.
+The workload assumes that you have friendly LLMs available, such as ChatGPT, [Phind](https://www.phind.com) or [GitHub Copilot](https://docs.github.com/en/copilot/quickstart).

 > You can fully focus on this task to get up to 6 points by doing it carefully.
-But getting good grade requires a lot of work.
+But be warned, getting a maximum grade requires a lot of work.

-> If you want to skip the coding, you can fuzz test existing TLS library and get up to 1 points.
+> If you want to skip the coding, you have another path with similar goal.
+You can fuzz test existing TLS library and get up to 1 points.
+Additionally, there is an additional certificate validation task which replaces the same part of this task.
+As result, this offers two points.

-> Certificate validataion on this task can be replaced by doing the final task.

 Implementing network protocols correctly can be *hard*.
 They are typically complex and work in a binary, non-text format.